Gopi Shankar Madurai: Social activism

-Shankar is founder of Srishti Madurai Volunteer Movement one of the first inclusive non-funded pro bono group of its kind which has involved academics, Independent scholars, human rights activist, environmentalists, animal rights activists and LGBTQIA, genderqueer activists aiming to protect indigenous traditions.
-In October 2011 Shankar launched India's first helpline for genderqueer, LGBTQIA people at Madurai.
-In June 2013, the helpline began offering 24-hour service, under the tagline "Just having someone understanding to talk to can save a life".
-Shankar also organized Asia's first Genderqueer Pride Parade at Madurai.
-Shankar also introduced LGBTQIA courses in few schools and universities curricula.
-Shankar was also a young panelist to share chair in University Grants Commission of India (UGC) and Indian Council of Social Sciences Research (ICSSR) sponsored National Seminars in India, Shankar conducted more than 85 Seminars, Interactive sessions on Gender & Sexuality for 8000 students in Madurai.
-Shankar coined the regional Tamil terms for genderqueer people and wrote Maraikkappatta Pakkangal the first book on Gender-Variants in Tamil.
-In April 2015, ze was invited by Tiruchi Siva to witness the passing of historical Rights of Transgender Persons Bill, 2014 at Rajya Sabha upper house of the Parliament of India.
-For contributions as a gender minority to Hinduism, Shankar was presented "Young Hindu Award" by writer Aravindan Neelakandan, Joe D Cruz at 6th Hindu Spiritual Services Fair.
+Shankar founded the Srishti Madurai Volunteer Movement, one of the first inclusive, non-funded pro bono groups in India.
+It engages academics, independent scholars, human rights activists, environmentalists, animal rights advocates, and LGBTQIA+ and genderqueer activists to protect indigenous traditions.
+In October 2011, Shankar launched India's first helpline for genderqueer and LGBTQIA+ people in Madurai.
+In June 2013, the helpline expanded to 24-hour service under the tagline "Just having someone understanding to talk to can save a life".
+Shankar organized Asia's first Genderqueer Pride Parade in Madurai and introduced LGBTQIA+ courses into the curricula of several schools and universities.
+Shankar served as a panelist and chair at University Grants Commission (UGC) and Indian Council of Social Science and Research (ICSSR)-sponsored national seminars.
+They conducted more than 85 seminars and interactive sessions on gender and sexuality for 8,000 students in Madurai.
+Shankar coined Tamil terms for genderqueer people and authored Maraikkappatta Pakkangal, the first Tamil book on gender variants.
+In April 2015, they were invited by Tiruchi Siva to witness the passage of the Rights of Transgender Persons Bill, 2014 in the Rajya Sabha.
+For contributions to gender minorities in Hinduism, Shankar received the "Young Hindu Award" from writer Aravindan Neelakandan and Joe D Cruz at the 6th Hindu Spiritual Services Fair.